pradyuprasad/Calibrate_Debate/README.md

 We also found that in every single debate (100%), both opposing models maintained confidence levels above 50% - a logical impossibility since they can't both be more likely than not to win.
 In 10.5% of debates, this mutual overconfidence was even more extreme, with both sides expressing confidence levels above 75%.

-Here's a draft of a concise methodology section to add:

 ## Methodology
 Each debate followed a structured format with three rounds (opening, rebuttal, closing).
 After each speech, models provided a private confidence bet (0-100%) indicating how likely they thought they were to win, along with their reasoning.
 Models could not see their opponent's confidence scores.